 WUR duty cycle operation reduces the required amount of time that a WUR non-AP STA utilizing WUR mode needs to be in the WUR awake state after the WUR non-AP STA enters the doze state (see 30.7 (WUR power management procedure)) and allows a WUR AP to manage WUR activity in the BSS by scheduling a WUR non-AP STA to receive WUR frames at different times.

-A WUR AP shall support WUR duty cycle operation if dot11WUROptionImplemented is true.
+A WUR AP shall support WUR duty cycle operation.(#2434)

 A WUR non-AP STA establishes WUR duty cycle operation with the WUR AP to which it is associated through WUR Mode Setup as described in 30.7.2 (WUR mode setup).